NZT48/seeding/README.md

 ## Scope

-The scope of the collective is intentionally set to be specific and concrete in order to ensure a functional collaberation.
+The scope of the collective is intentionally set to be specific and concrete in order to ensure a functional collaboration.
 One is eligible as a member of the Polkadot EVM collective if one is involved in the development of a tool or a parachain/solochain that has EVM feature.
 This currently includes: